Tustin is a city in Orange County, California, United States, within the Los Angeles metropolitan area. In 2020, Tustin had a population of 80,276.

 Tustin has a Mediterranean climate (climate classification: Csa).

-Tustin appeared in the 1880 U.S. Census.
+Tustin appeared in the 1880 United States census.
 After incorporation in 1927 it appeared as a city in the 1930 U.S. Census as part of Tustin Township (1,691 in 1920).

-There were 27,266 households, out of which 37.0% included children under the age of 18, 50.1% were married-couple households, 7.1% were cohabiting couple households, 26.3% had a female householder with no partner present, and 16.5% had a male householder with no partner present.
-20.0% of households were one person, and 7.0% were one person aged 65 or older.
+The census reported that 99.4% of the population lived in households, 0.4% lived in non-institutionalized group quarters, and 0.1% were institutionalized.
+There were 27,266 households, of which 37.0% had children under the age of 18 living in them.
+Of all households, 50.1% were married-couple households, 7.1% were cohabiting-couple households, 26.3% had a female householder with no spouse or partner present, and 16.5% had a male householder with no spouse or partner present.
+About 20.0% of all households were made up of individuals, and 7.0% had someone living alone who was 65 years of age or older.
 The average household size was 2.93.
 There were 19,611 families (of all households).

+100.0% of residents lived in urban areas and 0.0% lived in rural areas.
 There were 28,223 housing units at an average density of 2,528.7 unitsper square mile (units/km2), of which 27,266 (were occupied.
-Of these, 47.6% were owner-occupied, and 52.4% were occupied by renters.
+Of occupied units, 47.6% were owner-occupied and 52.4% were occupied by renters.
+The homeowner vacancy rate was 0.7%, the rental vacancy rate was 3.7%, and 3.4% of housing units were vacant.

 In 2023, the US Census Bureau estimated that the median household income was $108,435, and the per capita income was $50,723.
 About 8.3% of families and 10.4% of the population were below the poverty line.

-The 2020 United States census reported that Tustin had a population of 79,430.
+As of the 2010 census, Tustin had a population of 75,540.
 The population density was 6,816.7 per square mile (The racial makeup was 39,729 (White (Non-Hispanic White), 1,722 (African American, 442 (Native American, 15,299 (Asian, 268 (Pacific Islander, 14,499 (from other races, and 3,581 (from two or more races.
 There were 30,024 people of Hispanic or Latino origin, of any race (census reported that 75,020 people (of the population) lived in households, 340 (lived in non-institutionalized group quarters and 180 (were institutionalized.

 There were 25,203 households, of which 10,465 (had children under the age of 18 living in them, 12,969 (were opposite-sex married couples living together, 3,494 (had a female householder with no husband present, 1,472 (had a male householder with no wife present.
 There were 1,568 (unmarried opposite-sex partnerships and 193 (same-sex married couples or partnerships.
 5,178 households (were one person and 1,403 (had someone living alone who was 65 or older.
 The average household size was 2.98.
 There were 17,935 families (of households) and the average family size was 3.46.